danielapathy/XH-Messages-Image-Scrape/README.md

 ## Tampermonkey

-This script can be used with tampermonkey to make it even quicker!
-Simply install this script on the Tampermonkey extension.
+This script can be used with Tampermonkey to avoid the need to manually download images
 ```js
 // ==UserScript==
 // @name         XH-CDN-DL